jimsmart/progszy/README.md

 It is both a standalone executable CLI program, and a Go package.

-It is **not** suitable for use as a regular HTTP(S) caching proxy, for humans surfing with web browsers.
+It is **not** suitable for use as a regular HTTP(S) caching proxy for humans surfing with web browsers.

 progszy should work with any HTTP client, but currently has only been tested with Go's http.Client.